cbrionesaranda/portfolio/_projects/Sentry-Turret.md

 }
 </style>

 This project started as a fun side job during summer 2023.
 However, it was left in the unfinished projects folder once Fall started.
-Unexpectely, more efforts were put on the design after being told about a project competition.
+Unexpectedly, more efforts were put on the design after being told about a project competition.
 Unfortunately, finishing the project in less than a week and a half was an impossible task.
 I then realized how little I had left to do and finished in Spring 2024.
-After a couple design iterations, I collaborated with Alvaro Lazaro Aguilar, a close friend from the USF rocketry club, to include tazers and remote control in the design.
+After a couple design iterations, I collaborated with Alvaro Lazaro Aguilar, a close friend from the USF rocketry club, to include tasers and remote control in the design.

 ## Overview